aksommerville/queenofclocks/README.md

 - [ ] Timed flamethrowers.
 - [ ] Other moving hazards.
 Chainsaw on wheels, etc.
 - [ ] Conveyor belts.
+- [x] Soulballs.
+- [ ] Password-entry puzzle where there are changing digits you can adjust.
+- [ ] Real maps.
+10..15 should be good.
 - [x] Wand.
 - [x] Goal and advancement.
 - [x] Music.
 I think just one song.
 - [ ] Sound effects.
+- [ ] Scorekeeping.
+- [ ] End of game.
+Don't just loop to the start again!